Imam-Ghazi-Khan/Array_Math_InterviewBit/README.md

 # Array_InterviewBit

-Just some solutions of problems from the bucket 'Array Math' in InterviewBit
+Just some solutions of Arrays problems in InterviewBit